clicon/clixon/docker/base/README.md

 the IMAGE in Makefile.in and push it to another name.

 The clixon docker base image can be used to build clixon applications.
-It has all the whole code for a clixon release which it downloads from git.
+It has the whole code for a clixon release which it downloads from git.

 See [clixon-system](../main/README.md) for a more complete clixon image.